Version 2.0 of my Mock Draft has some significant changes at the top:

 Hogan is big, athletic, and put up ridiculous numbers in college.
 Since he played against NAIA competition, he’ll have a long transition to being an NFL Wide Receiver, but as a 7th round pick the Packers can wait for him to develop.

 Previous Pick: CB Brian Allen – UtahAndrew Mertig is a a lifelong Packers fan and draft enthusiast.
 He has covered the NFL draft for radio and television stations in Green Bay.
-He is currently a writer for PackersTalk.com.
+He is currently a host of the Pack-A-Day podcast and a writer for PackersTalk.com.
 You can follow him on Twitter @andrewmertig